Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       plot.add(adversarial_accuracy_data.map(((epsilon,acc)) => (float(epsilon), float(acc))))
     })
   }),
   caption: "Comparison of the models accuracy on adversarial samples with different epsilon values.
-1400 features were converted to adversarial samples for this graph.
+1400 samples were converted to adversarial samples for this graph.
 The larger the epsilon value gets, the larger the perturbation in the adversarial sample."
 ) <adversarial-accuracy>

 // TODO: alle histogramme zeigen, oder nur eine Auswahl?